NVIDIA/NeMo-Guardrails/docs/getting_started/7_rag/README.md

 Eligible employees receive 20 days of paid vacation time per year, which accrues monthly.
 You can find more information about this in the employee handbook.
 ```

-As expected, we now receive the correct answer.
+As expected, the response contains the correct answer.

 ### Knowledge Base